symfony/symfony-docs/components/serializer.rst

 Deserializing an Object
 -----------------------

-Let's see now how to do the exactly the opposite.
+Let's see now how to do the exact opposite.
 This time, the information of the ``Person`` class would be encoded in XML format::

     $data = <<<EOF